Lifeline by Charles E. Corry, Ph.D.This site is supported and maintained by the Equal Justice Foundation.

 The current laws requiring mandatory arrest and "no drop" prosecution have been found to increase the level of violence in three out of seven cities studied.
 That is particularly true if the male in the situation is unemployed and the couple are not married.

 The problem is that people don't behave rationally when dealing with an intimate partner, particularly if there is a history of abuse in the relationship.
 However, if there is such a history of abuse, a person can plan a response, or leave before the next occurrence.
-It isn't likely that calling 911 during a crisis is the best solution a person can come up with to deal with intimate partner violence and abuse.
+And Wendy McElroy's article on the right to self defense contains some good advice as well.

 In a November 12, 2000, editorial in the Denver Post, Ms. Billie Stanton examined the "mandatory arrest" policy that has been in effect in Denver since 1984.
 She found that most domestic violence calls do not result in an arrest because police don't find probable cause of a crime when they arrive.